 Warnken, LLC Attorneys At Law

-Warnken, LLC’s civil litigation practice, at this point, is primarily appeals.
-However, through of-counsel relationships, we handle car accidents, negligence, contested liability cases, personal injury, medical malpractice, and other injuries or disputes.
+Warnken, LLC’s civil litigation practice handles personal injury cases and workers’ compensation cases.
+We also handle truck accidents, negligence, wrongful death, catastrophic personal injury, medical malpractice, and other injuries or disputes.

 Workers’ compensation is by far the fastest growing practice area at Warnken, LLC.
-Our comp practice is likely the fastest growing in the state.
-Warnken, LLC had less than 20 comp files at any given time two and a half years ago.
-Today there are approximately 100.
+A decade ago, Warnken, LLC had less than 20 comp files at any given time a few years ago.
+Today there are more than 300.

 Our comp practice grew from serving law enforcement.
 Being one of the most dangerous jobs, police officers and other public safety employees often need counsel for workplace injuries.
 In order to serve our existing clients, we gained the expertise.